Skip to Content

 Baking Soda Solutions

-Baking Soda is one extremely useful powder that acts like magic in many applications in our daily lives, and baking soda as an antifungal substance has been tried and tested.
+Baking Soda is one beneficial powder that acts like magic in many applications in our daily lives, and baking soda as an antifungal substance has been tried and tested.
 You can use baking soda as an antifungal solution for the plants.
 Here’s how you can make the solution.

 Mix some baking soda in water and make a solution.
 Mix this in 70/30 water/baking soda.
-Use a hand sprayer or a gardening sprayer, and spray the solution on all your affected plants.
+Use a hand or gardening sprayer, and spray the solution on all your affected plants.

 Assess the results and then repeat the process every 5 to 10 days.
-In most cases, the results appear rather quickly, but if it does not, you might need a stronger fungicide to kill the infection that has taken over your plants.
+In most cases, the results appear rather quickly, but if it does not, you might need a more robust fungicide to kill the infection that has taken over your plants.

 Neem Oil Solution

-The neem tree is known for its magical antibacterial and antifungal properties and many applications in the world of medicine.
+The neem tree is known for its magical antibacterial and antifungal properties and many medical applications.
 Neem oil is another preferred and highly effective natural and organic way of treating powdery mildew disease.
-It is not only effective in curing fungal infections, but it would also help your plants get rid of any other infections, insects or bugs, etc.
+It is effective in curing fungal infections but would also help your plants eliminate any other conditions, insects or bugs, etc.

-To prepare the solution, pour some neem oil into the water and mix the solution thoroughly.
+Pour some neem oil into the water to prepare and mix the solution thoroughly.
 40% neem oil in 60% of water shall do the trick.
 Pour the solution into a sprayer and spray through all your affected plants.
-Neem oil will bring very fast results.
-You can assess the results in a few days and keep repeating the application process every 5 to 10 days until the fungal infection is destroyed.
+Neem oil will bring speedy results.
+You can assess the effects in a few days and repeat the application process every 5 to 10 days until the fungal infection is destroyed.

 SB Plant Invigorator

-SB Plant Invigorator is a soap-based solution designed by a commercial tomato grower who got fed up with blights and mildewed taking his crops.
-He designed this product to combat these sorts of pests and diseases and provide elements required for the plant’s recovery.
+SB Plant Invigorator is a soap-based solution designed by a commercial tomato grower fed up with blights and mildewed taking his crops.
+He created this product to combat these pests and diseases and provide elements required for the plant’s recovery.

 The above are some of the most effective treatments for treating Powdery mildew or fungal infections in plants.
 If you have noticed, all these treatments are organic and are commonly available.